 - Maintenance costs of machinery, tools, or premises

-- Home office expenses including occupancy (mortgage interest, insurance, council rates) and running (electricity, phone, cleaning) expenses
+- Home office expenses, including occupancy (mortgage interest, insurance, council rates) and operating expenses (electricity, phone, cleaning)

-- Other expenses including stationery, advertising, banking and accounting, work uniform, relevant courses, and subscriptions
+- Other expenses including stationery, advertising, banking and accounting, work uniforms, relevant courses, and subscriptions

-- Personal super contributions for yourself and any employees
+- Personal super contributions for yourself and any employees, as well as health insurance premiums

 - Depreciation of things like furniture (sole traders can use the simplified depreciation rule to work this out)